gurdasss/Pixel-Adventure-1/README.md

 ---

 ## 11. Development Timeline
+- **Week 1 [Sep 29, 2024 – Oct 05, 2024]**:
-- **Week 1**: This week I'll try to break down this entire project into reusable scenes and nodes.
+This week I'll try to break down this entire project into reusable scenes and nodes.
 I'll focus on minimum stuff without increasing unnecessary complexity in the beginning of this project.
 - **Week 2**: ...

 ---